StarpTech/starptech.github.io/content/about.md

 To me, fullstack really means:

-- Did you choose the correct repo strategy (single or mono) ?
+- Choose the correct repo strategy (single or mono).
-- Is the CI/DI pipeline maintainable ?
+- Setup a CI/DI pipeline.
-- Deployment with zero downtime ?
+- Deploy with zero downtime.
-- Can we scale at any time ?
+- Ccale and rollback at any time.
-- Do we need a package registry (NPM, Docker) ?
-- What service architecture is needed REST, GraphQl ?
-- Is our infrastructure, build reproducible ?
-- ...
+- Infrastructure changes and builds are reproducible.
+- Programming language and application frameworks are choosen based on team-knowledge and project requirements.
+- Use the best communications tools e.g Hangout, Slack.
+- Use a process framework like Scrum.

-To me quality really means:
+To me, quality really means:

-- Writing unit, integration and performance tests !
+- Write unit, integration and performance tests.
-- Testing your app in real world conditions aka E2E tests !
+- Test your app in real world conditions aka E2E tests.
-- Establish Coding Standards !
+- Establish Coding Standards.
+- Follow best-practices of the community.

-- Build, Measure, learn !
+**Build, Measure, learn your entire life!**

 In the last years, I developed many web applications in different javascript frameworks from [Angular 1](https://angularjs.org/) to [Angular 5](https://angular.io/) or [React](https://reactjs.org/).
 Today, I’m working at [dynabase](https://dynabase.de/).
 We are helping our industrial customers to efficiently achieve their digital production targets and visions.